musket-ml/segmentation_training_pipeline/README.md

 augmentation:
   BackgroundReplacer:
     path: D:/bg #path to folder with backgrounds
-    rate: 0.5 #percent of original backgrounds to preserve
+    rate: 0.5 #fraction of original backgrounds to preserve

 ```